tumbarumba/issue-tracker-tools/README.md

-# Jira Tools
+# Issue Tracker Tools

-A set of command line tools for interacting with a Jira server and extracting useful information
+A set of command line tools for interacting with an issue tracker (such as Jira) and extracting useful information.

+The tools are:
+* `it`: issue tracker reports and information
+* `cfd`: cumulative flow diagram tool
+* `git-tickets`: extract issue keys from git commit messages

+These tools are described in more detail below.

 ## Installation